domdfcoding/cawdrey/doc-source/classes/frozendict.rst

 complete mapping interface.
 It can be used as a drop-in replacement for dictionaries where immutability is desired.

-Of course, this is ``python``, and you can still poke around the object's internals if you want.
+Of course this is Python, and you can still poke around the object's internals if you want.

 The :class:`~cawdrey._frozendict.frozendict` constructor mimics :class:`dict`, and all of the expected